labels:

 Obtain your private

-Follow the Helm path instructions in Runtime Manager to create a secret with your docker server name, username, and password by running the following command in your Unix shell:
+Follow the Helm path instructions in Runtime Manager to create a secret with your docker server name, username, and password by running this command in your Unix shell:

 kubectl create secret docker-registry rtf-pull-secret --namespace <rtf-namespace> --docker-server=<docker-servername> --docker-username=<docker-username --docker-password=<docker-password> --docker-email=<docker-email>